USAF Letter – Waveform Generator

 Of course, my life was anything but routine.
 I converted my dorm room into a laboratory, leading to endless head-butting with authority figures, and I was obsessively learning RTL/DTL and other then-current device technologies.
-I devoured trade journals, bought the exquisite HP-35 calculator, spent hours listening to shortwave radio, explored consciousness, read constantly, and kept up correspondence with distant geeky friends while becoming a thorn in the side of the Air Force… with significant implications over the next year.
+I devoured trade journals, bought the exquisite HP-35 calculator and a Spectra-Physics laser, spent hours listening to shortwave radio, explored consciousness, read constantly, and kept up correspondence with distant geeky friends while becoming a thorn in the side of the Air Force… with significant implications over the next year.

 This is a letter to my father that reveals some images of that time; I had invented an arbitrary waveform generator, and this is the only document that has survived the decades.
 He had many patents with General Electric, so it was fun asking for advice.
 It’s also a snapshot of life as a closet hand-to-mouth übergeek during the Vietnam era.

 Yes, I guess it has been a long time since I last wrote.
 Quite a bit has happened, specifically, I am starting to get some things accomplished.
 I am, that is, when I am not wasting my time over at the shop playing Air Force.